-(Replaced in its entirety November 10, 2008)
+(NOTE - SECTION IV was replaced in its entirety November 10, 2008)

 SECTION V. USE REGULATIONS

 A. GENERAL REQUIREMENTS

 The use of premises or the erection, reconstruction, alteration, or moving of buildings or structures in the Town of Medway shall be in conformity with the provisions of this Bylaw.
 Any building, structure, or land shall be used only for a purpose or in a manner which is permitted within the district in which such building, structure, or land is located, or as set forth as permissible by special permit in said district and so authorized.